top of page

 “It…got out?”
 Marcus sounded a little too excited by the prospect.

-“Or it had help.”
-Dmitri said darkly.
+“Or it had help,” Dmitri said darkly.

 Oscars stomach knotted.
-“Why didn’t they attack us?”.
+“There's more of them here?
+Why didn’t they just attack us?”.

 The lights flickered and went off, casting the house into darkness, the warmth of the Christmas tree dulled as the bulbs faded to darkness, and the electric stove died out.

-“But we didn’t even put the star on yet.”
-Marcus whined.
+“But we didn’t even put the star on yet,” Marcus whined.

 Dmitri moved to the sofa, taking the star in his hands, and passed it to Oscar.